Project-MAR/Embedded-Linux-Training/BragleboneBlack-X-tools.md

 make install
 ```

-Note: BeagleBone Black use 1-GHz Sitara™ ARM® Cortex®-A8 32-Bit
+Note: BeagleBone Black use 1-GHz Sitara™ ARM® Cortex®-A8 32-Bit (implementing the ARMv7-A architecture)
 config for arm-cortex_a8-linux-uclibcgnueabihf by select closest config and edit the additional in menuconfig.
 Still can not select iPV6 support
 ```sh